strong-roots-capital/ratchet/doc/readme.md

 > Filter a stream of values monotonically

-Use the [Maybe] monad to "ratchet" a stream of values, guaranteeing processing over monotonically-changing values.
+Use the [Option] monad to "ratchet" a stream of values, guaranteeing processing over monotonically-changing values.

 This function obeys the following invariants: